Backup Planning in 2023: The Complete Guide with 10 Essential Tips

 It would be best if your security team could seek help from others to provide better data protection.

-It should be noted that to meet the data protection expectations, the security team has to work with professionals in every department, especially those who need their data secured.
+To meet the data protection expectations, the security team has to work with professionals in every department, especially those who need their data secured.

 Also, with the security team working with professionals across all levels and departments, you have better communication.